google/ide-perf/docs/user-guide.md

 * `clear` - Clear the current call tree data
 * `reset` - Untrace all methods and clear the call tree
 * `trace psi-finders` - Trace all overrides of `PsiElementFinder.findClass`
-* `trace tracer` - Trace important methods in the tracer itself
 * `save /path/to/file.png` - Save a screenshot of the current tracer window

 Parameter tracing